 Finally, wipe down the surfaces you’re painting with sugar soap, this helps the paint to stick.

 2. Prime your furniture

-It can be tempting to skip priming, especially with all the high quality paints around.
-But if you are painting a piece a much lighter colour than the original, or are working with deep, red wood tones, such as cherry wood or mahogany, priming is a must.
-Without a primer, you may find that the original colour bleeds into your fresh coat of paint.
+It can be tempting to skip priming, especially with all the high-quality paints around.
+If you are painting a piece a much lighter color than the original, like this buffet, or are working with deep, red wood tones, such as cherry wood or mahogany, priming is a must.
+Without a primer, you may find that the original color bleeds into your fresh coat of paint.
 Previously untreated, new wood may also need to be treated with a knotting solution.